 Fluent Forms provides conditional logic for any input field as a way to meet up with the standard form layout.
 This feature will make the form more smooth and dynamic.
 However, Fluent Forms takes it up a notch and provides conditional forwarding on emails as well.
 Using this smart feature, you can send confirmation emails to your users if certain conditions are met.

 In addition to that, you can also be notified every time someone fills up a form.
-Or, include your teammates or any other person that needs to be notified and send them email notification as well.
+Or, include your teammates or any other person that needs to be notified and send them email notifications as well.
 Just define the appropriate conditions, and you are good to go.
+There are 7 different ways in which you can use conditional logic in Fluent Forms.

 Head over to the WordPress repository and download Fluent Forms for free to give it a try.